| |

 Jack smiled at her and then grinned as she ducked out of the office.

-Turning back to Daniel, he waved a hand between Daniel's eyes and the book, amused at the way Daniel's eyes almost crossed.
+Turning back to Daniel, he waved a hand between Daniel's eyes and the book, amused at the way Daniel's eyes almost

 "Jack!
 What?
 Where's Bre?
 I coulda swore she was just here.
 Great.
 Now I have to track her down again."